 Once a loan is drawn down, borrowers pay you back either fortnightly or monthly:

-- Business Property Loans and 1 year Personal Loans are paid back with interest only, with the principal being paid back to you at the end of the loan’s term.
+- Construction Loans and 1 year Personal Loans are paid back with interest only, with the principal being paid back to you at the end of the loan’s term.